Tom Corbett: Other issues

 On January 30, 2013, Corbett unveiled his plan to privatize Pennsylvania's state-run wine and spirits stores.
 Corbett estimated the sale of retail and wholesale licenses would raise an estimated $800 million to $1 billion.
 His administration pledged to use this money for an educational block grant used toward school safety, enhanced early education programs, individualized learning and science, technology, engineering and mathematics courses and programs.

-Corbett is against both the decriminalization of cannabis for recreational use and the legalization of medical cannabis.
-He believes cannabis to be a "gateway drug that creates all of the drug problems we see in the United States."
+Corbett was against both the decriminalization of cannabis for recreational use and the legalization of medical cannabis.
+He stated that cannabis was a "gateway drug that creates all of the drug problems we see in the United States."